Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Finiteness of (unpolarized) Shafarevich sets

 \subsection{Finiteness of Picard lattices}

-The key application of the uniform Kuga--Satake map is the following finiteness results on Picard lattices; compare to She \cite[Corollary 4.1.14]{Sh17}. \begin{theorem} Suppose $F$ contains the number field $E_{m}$.
+The key application of the uniform Kuga--Satake map is the following finiteness result on Picard lattices; compare to She \cite[Corollary 4.1.14]{Sh17}. \begin{theorem} Suppose $F$ contains the number field $E_{4}$ in Proposition \ref{unplevel} (ii).
 Then the set is finite. \end{theorem} \begin{proof} This follows from the same argument as in \cite{Sh17,Takamatsu2020K3}.
-We nevertheless give some details of the proof for hyper-K\"ahler varieties.
-The main difference to the case of K3 surfaces is that BBF-form is now not unimodular in general.
-As there are only finitely many deformation type with a given $\widehat{\ZZ}$-numerical type, we may assume all $X\in \Sha_M^{\ess}(F,R)$ are geometrically deformation equivalent.
-Let $E$ be the finite extension of $F$ such that all elements in $\Sha_M^{\ess}(F,R)$ admit $\mathbf{K}_m$-level structures.
-Consider the transcendental lattice of $X_E$ then from the Tate conjecture over finitely generated fields (see \cite{A96}), we know that
+We nevertheless give some details of the proof for hyper-Kähler varieties.
+The main difference to the case of K3 surfaces is that the BB-form is now not unimodular in general.
+As there are only finitely many deformation types with a given $\widehat{\ZZ}$-numerical type, we may assume that all $X\in \Sha_M^{\ess}(F,R)$ are geometrically deformation equivalent.
+Let $E$ be the finite extension of $F$ such that all elements in $\Sha_M^{\ess}(F,R)$ admit $\mathbf{K}_4$-level structures.
+Consider the transcendental lattice